cyberconcepts/cybertools/organize/README.txt

   >>> from cybertools.tracking.btree import TrackingStorage
   >>> from cybertools.organize.interfaces import IWorkItems
-  >>> from cybertools.organize.work import WorkItemTrack, WorkItems
+  >>> from cybertools.organize.work import WorkItem, WorkItems
   >>> component.provideAdapter(WorkItems)

 The individual work item (a track) is carrying a state attribute that is